PrefectHQ/prefect/docs/guides/using-the-client.md

 Instead of the last three from the whole workspace, you could also use the `DeploymentFilter` like the previous example to get the last three completed flow runs of a specific deployment.

 ### Transition all running flows to cancelled via the Client
-Sometimes it can be cumbersome to use the UI to cancel many flow runs that you want removed from the orchestrator.
-An automation can be used for any newly created runs, but using `get_client` for running flow runs will immediately cancel these runs.
-In this example we are removing all flow runs that are currently stuck in `Pending`, `Running`, `Scheduled`, and `Late`.
+It can be cumbersome to cancel many flow runs through the UI.
+You can use `get_client`to set multiple. runs to a `Cancelled` state.
+The code below will cancel  all flow runs that are in `Pending`, `Running`, `Scheduled`, or `Late` states when the script is run.
 ```python
 import anyio